natalieryder/intuit-app/README.md

 I think it is a great way to gauge both a candidate's skill and their interest in the position.

 ### What would you change in the exercise and/or process?
 The document with the directions could be more polished and clearer.
 I would put all the instructions in one place, rather than some steps in the email and some in an attachment.
-(Unless the challenge is also intended to test attention and organization, then, it is pretty good!)
+(Unless the challenge is also intended to test attention and organization!)